Concerning the Practice of Concealing Spiritual Wisdom

 In Stanley Rosen’s Hermeneutics as Politics, a critique of post-modern thought, he asked that “the serious question is not whether philosophers practiced esotericism—every thoughtful human being does so to one degree or another—but why.”
 This is a question that has long been made a complaint Michael L. Frazer adds.

-The practice and methods of esotericism were not made secret, because philosophers occupied with occultism are primarily “persecuted” or would be by the multitudes, but because the practice of concealing esoteric truths from the masses is natural.
-Jesus in the New Testament himself preferred death over revealing too clearly esoteric truths to the multitude.
+The practice and methods of esotericism were not made secret, because philosophers occupied with occultism are primarily “persecuted” or would be by the multitudes, but because the practice of concealing spiritual knowledge from the masses is natural.
+Jesus in the New Testament himself preferred death over revealing too clearly secret knowledge, one could not possibly understand in ordinary mental condition.
 Like Shakyamuni, he spoke one form of communication to his disciples, and to others, in another form.
 These “esoteric truths” cannot also be entirely understood through concepts by the mind and physical brain still tied to the physical plane, its illusions and desires.
 The human mind in its ordinary condition as it is with any of us reading this minute, mistakenly believes it can, but it cannot.

-Nature itself conceals these truths, and we have limited sight, because of nature, not primarily because of any nefarious group is hiding truths from us.
+Nature itself conceals these truths, and all creatures have limited sight, because of nature, not primarily because of any nefarious Other is hiding truths from us.
 You must assimilate the radiance of the higher human mind, rather than allowing the mind to gravitate towards its animal side.
-It is unreasonable to expect the mass of humanity to make such a leap of faith and sacrifice their passions, and if given the truth, are not likely to accept it, nor comprehend it.
+It is unreasonable to expect the mass of humanity to make such a leap of faith and sacrifice their passions, the very passions which move day to day human interaction, and if given the truth, are not likely to accept it, nor comprehend it.
 In this sense, esotericism is conceived as being virtually eternal, and its propagation is done so by gradual inculcating and dissemination, then allowing the effects to work out.
 The masses are constantly being tested.
 You cannot begin to fathom beyond these physical limitations without approaching philosophy and contemplating on the higher metaphysics, to forfeit the physicalism that teaches our consciousness is subordinate to the matter in our physical brain, and become intimate with hidden forces and hidden faculties.
 See!
 It already sounds insane and troubling does it?
 This particular somatic and psychic teaching is put in the background, while philosophy and ethics are put to the forefront.

 This brings us to the role of the philosopher and the potential philosophers, the latter of which we say are of “mystical inclination.”
 There will remain essentially a gulf between the ‘wise’ and the ‘the masses’ for as long as humans exist, just as there exists between any professor and his students, or the old from the young, the fit and athletic from the unfit in a physical race, &c.